noahlarbs/CNF-Boolean-Satisfiability-Solver/README.md

 ## Overview

-This folder contains Noah Larbalestier's (my) implementation for PA5, where the goal is to build a generic SAT solver using **GSAT** and **WalkSAT**.
+This folder contains an implementation of local search algos for boolean satisfiability problems in CNF, with the goal of building a generic solver using **GSAT** and **WalkSAT**.
 The provided `.cnf` files are sudoku encodings, the solver works for any CNF formula with integer literals given in the `.cnf`file format.

 The key files are: